precice/precice.github.io/content/docs/running/running-simple.md

 ## Run locally in parallel using MPI

-If your solvers support it, your can run simulations in parallel using MPI.
+If your solver supports it, your can run simulations in parallel using MPI.
 Whilst relatively simple to do on a single machine, this gets more complicated when dealing with [distributed systems](running-distributed) and job managers like [SLURM](running-slurm), which are handled in following steps.

 Running a single solver in parallel is the simplest case.